Medicine Overview of Zemakool Tablet

 Zemakool Tablet does not usually affect your ability to drive.

-Zemakool Tablet is probably unsafe to use in patients with kidney disease and should be avoided.
+Zemakool Tablet should be used with caution in patients with kidney disease.
+Dose adjustment of Zemakool Tablet may be needed.
 Please consult your doctor.+more

 Severely interacts with other drugs like

-Purinetone 50mg Tablet, Azap 50mg Tablet, Azoprine 50mg Tablet, Thiopress 50mg Tablet
+Captomer 50mg Tablet, Autorin 50mg Tablet, Azoprine 50mg Tablet, Thiopress 50mg Tablet

 If you miss a dose of Mesalazine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular schedule.
 Do not double the dose.